The adventures of Ed & Johnny—

 “What time should we be there?”
 Johnny asked, but by then Betty was already sashaying off, tossing a toodle-oo back over her shoulder.

-Johnny waved the screenplay in the air and said, “So let’s see what we can salvage outta this pile of rags.”
+“Okay, okay,” Johnny said, waving the screenplay in the air.
+“Now let’s see what we can salvage outta this pile of rags.”

 As was their custom, Ed sat with his eyes closed, visualizing the movie as Johnny paced and read it out loud.
 Halfway through the opening scene, Ed barked, “Stinks!
 Rewrite!”
 Johnny had nearly made it to the fade-out of the next scene before Ed again said, “Stinks!
 Rewrite!”
 The next section, a brief montage, something with swirling newspapers to show the passage of time, went by without a word from Ed, but Johnny was only two lines into the scene where the boy meets the girl when Ed’s voice filled the room again.
 “Stinks!
 Rewrite!”